WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Vincent Russo, Michael Gordon and Marie Scinto

 It's not very often we get treated with a full slasher anthology.
-Most horror anthologies are a bash-pride of different sub-genres placed into one big movie (the Creepshow series, Body Bags (1993), Nightmares (1983), The Trilogy of Terror series just to name a few) but Screamtime didn't even out the distribution of sub-genres for all three of these stories had more than a nod to the hack n' slash fims, they are hack n' slash films.
+Most horror anthologies are a bash-pride of different sub-genres placed into one big movie (the Creepshow series, Body Bags (1993), Nightmares (1983), The Trilogy of Terror series just to name a few) but Screamtime (1983) didn't even out the distribution of sub-genres for all three of these stories had more than a nod to the hack n' slash films, they are hack n' slash films.

-The first of the segment, "That's The Way to Do It", tells us a story of a Puppeteer whose shows aren't bringing any more money.
-His persistence to keep his job and his puppets strikes more than a nerve to his wife and their teen son as they threatened to leave him if he kept doing the puppet shows.
+The first of the segment, "That's The Way to Do It", tells us a story of a puppeteer whose shows aren't bringing any more money.
+His persistence to keep his job and his puppets strikes more than a nerve to his wife and their teen son as they threatened to leave him if he keeps doing the puppet shows.
 To add insult to injury, his son burns down his small theater no soon after humiliating him in front of his audiences.
 Not long after, "Punch" is out there bashing to death all those who upsets his master with his stick.

 "That's The Way to Do It" is the best of the segments, with a creepy puppet flying and attacking his victims while talking and singing in a high shrill voice and a fairly sympathetic lead character whose passion for his job may or may not be getting into his head.
 "Dreamhouse" brought the most gore than the two combined, with a whole family murdered (including an onscreen child-knifing!) and a devilishly clever twist.
 While the first two are pure slasher to the core, "Do You Believe in Fairies?" featured some EC comics style of terror and humor that's all cheesy yet comic-book friendly.